Small Business and Startup Employee Benefit Packages and Why They Matter

 Other benefit offerings may include life insurance and disability coverage.
 Five states, including California, Hawaii, New Jersey, New York, and Rhode Island, plus Puerto Rico, require that employers provide short-term disability insurance to employees.

-What Benefits Can a Small Business Offer?
+What Benefits Can a Small Business or Startup Offer?

-Health Benefits
+Physical Health Benefits

 Not only can healthcare costs create financial anxiety among workers, but businesses lose money and productivity when employees are sick or managing a chronic health condition.

-• Group health insurance plans: Safeguard the health of your workers and their dependents by giving them much-needed access to more affordable healthcare.
+- Group health insurance plans: Safeguard the health of your workers and their dependents by giving them much-needed access to more affordable healthcare.
 These plans also come with tax savings for your business and can be a powerful recruitment tool.

-• Medical flexible spending account (FSA): Pretax contributions to an employer-owned account give employees funds for qualified healthcare-related costs.
+- Medical flexible spending account (FSA): Pre-tax contributions to an employer-owned account give employees funds for qualified healthcare-related costs.
 Employers and employees can contribute to this account and enjoy tax savings.

-• Health reimbursement arrangement (HRA): Fully owned and funded by the employer, this account also gives employees access to funds for qualified healthcare expenses.
+- Health reimbursement arrangement (HRA): Fully owned and funded by the employer, this account also gives employees access to funds for qualified healthcare expenses.
 This account also comes with tax savings benefits.

 Financial Health Benefits